d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

     in
         ( initialModel currentRoute, fetchPosts )
 ```
-Passes it to a Routing program.
+The init location function then passes it to a routing program.
 Notice that this function contains scope.
 Where currentRoute is defined as the current location passed to this function.
 This scope does not leak from this function.

 ## Routing

-A Route is an elm type that is defined like this
+A Route is an elm type that is defined like this:

 ```elm
 type Route